WA Delegate (non-executive): The United Mangrove Archipelago of Ransium (elected )

 Last WA Update:

-Regional Power: Very High
+Regional Power: Extremely High

 Today's World Census Report

-The Largest Welfare Programs in Forest
+The Safest in Forest

 |6.||The Theocracy of The Peoples Republic of Kent||Authoritarian Democracy||“Once Sinners, Now Doers”|